pbrisbin/drync/doc/drync.1.md

   The pattern is compared against file basenames and remote file titles as they are seen.
 If a directory or folder matches, it is not synced or traversed.
 If a local or remote file matches, it is not uploaded or downloaded.

-  The comparison is literal string equality, but shell-like globbing is a planned feature.
+POSIX-like globs are supported.

 `-p`, `--profile` *NAME*
   Use the named profile.
 Defaults to the string *default*.